Endymion Wilkinson: Early life and education

 Wilkinson was born in the parish of Westmeston near Lewes, England, and educated at Gordonstoun School and King's College, Cambridge where he studied History and Oriental Studies (BA 1964; MA 1966).
 Shortly before graduation he was recruited by the Chinese government to teach English in Beijing at the Peking Institute of Languages.
 His two-year contract (1964–1966) ended just as the Cultural Revolution was beginning.
-From Beijing he went to Princeton University where he completed a PhD in 1970 under James T.C.
+From Beijing, he went to Princeton University where, in 1970, he completed a PhD in Chinese history under James T.C.
 Liu and Frederick W. Mote.
-This was later published as Studies in Chinese Price History.

 Career

-From 1970 to 1974, Wilkinson was lecturer in the History of the Far East at the School of Oriental and African Studies, University of London (the official history of SOAS refers to him as "the most promising Sinologist of the early 1970s").
+From 1970 to 1974, Wilkinson was lecturer in the History of the Far East at the School of Oriental and African Studies (SOAS), University of London (the official history of SOAS refers to him as "the most promising Sinologist of the early 1970s").
 However, when he began teaching there he still felt unprepared.
 He did not know, he recalled many years later, what to tell his graduate students about the Zhou or Shang dynasties, about which he felt his knowledge would about "fill an eye dropper."
 As a research fellow at Harvard University in 1971, Wilkinson mentioned to John Fairbank, a senior Harvard scholar, that he was gathering notes on Chinese history.
 Fairbank offered to publish them, and the 1973 Research Guide appeared in due course.
 During these years he also translated two books from the Chinese: one popular (The People's Comic Book); the other, academic (Landlord and Labor in Late Imperial China).

-While on academic study leave in 1974, he was asked by the European Commission to find the building and recruit the local staff for the EU's permanent diplomatic delegation to Japan.
+While on academic study leave in 1974, Wilkinson was asked by the European Commission to find the building and recruit the local staff for the EU's permanent diplomatic delegation to Japan.
 Shortly thereafter, he quit academe, joined the commission's External Relations Directorate General and was posted to Tokyo as First Secretary (Economic) during the intensification of EU-Japan trade frictions (1974–1979).